Standard Vanguard

 The Standard Vanguard is a car which was produced by the Standard Motor Company in Coventry, England, from 1947 until 1963.

 The car, announced in July 1947, was completely new, with no resemblance to previous models.

 Designed in 1945, it was Standard's first post-World War II car and intended for export around the world.
 It was also the first model to carry the new Standard badge, which was a heavily stylised representation of the wings of a griffin.

 In the wake of World War II, many potential customers in the UK and in English-speaking export markets had recently experienced several years of military or naval service, and therefore a car name related to the Royal Navy carried a greater resonance than it would for later generations.
 The name of the Standard Vanguard recalled HMS Vanguard, the last of the Royal Navy's battleships, launched in 1944 amid much media attention; permission to use the name involved Standard in extensive negotiations with senior Royal Navy personnel.

 The Vanguard was first exhibited to the public at the Brussels Motor Show in February 1948.
 It began to come off the assembly lines in the middle of 1948 but all production was allotted to the export trade.
 An estate car and a utility pick up version were announced in September, and then a 12 cwt delivery van.
 Aprons were fitted over the Vanguard's rear wheels from September 1949.

 In 1950, the Vanguard and the Triumph Renown were the first cars to be fitted with a Laycock de Normanville overdrive.
 The Laycock overdrive operated on the second and third gears of the three-speed transmission, creating, in effect, a five-speed gearbox.

-In Scandinavia, Standard marketed the Standard Ten saloon as the Vanguard Junior.

 Vanguard Phase I

 Chassis and running gear

 The car used a conventional chassis on which was mounted the slab sided body.
+The chassis members were made up of pressed-steel channel sections welded into a box chassis with cruciform bracing.
 Suspension was independent at the front with coil springs, and a live axle and leaf springs at the rear.
 Front and rear anti-roll bars were fitted.
 The brakes were hydraulic with 9-inch (228 mm) drums all round, and to make the most of the interior space a column gear change was used initially on the right of the steering wheel then later on the left.

 Engine

 The same wet liner engine was used throughout the range until the advent of the Six model in 1960, and was an overhead-valve unit of 85 mm bore and 92 mm stroke with single Solex downdraught carburettor.
-The compression ratio was 6.7:1.
+The compression ratio was 6.7:1, maximum power 68 bhp.
 Wet cylinder liners were fitted.
 The engine was essentially the same as that made by Standard for the Ferguson TE20 tractor, with some changes for automobile use.